BloomTech-Labs/sauti-databank-be/README.md

 - The file `sessionsDataParser.js` in the `models` folder has the script that cleans the data from platform_sessions2 table and populates the trader's sessions info in the `parsed_data` table every 24 hours.

+- The file `seperateMultiples.js` in the `models` folder is a function that cleans the data returned from the sessions table and breaks down the sessions into objects based on how many searches were perfomed in a session so that there is no more than one search for each catagory in a session.
+This presents the user with addtional objects as well as more accurate data.

+- The file `dataNormalize.js` in the `models` folder is a function that takes in the cleaned data and removes several issues that caused duplicate or confusing data to return such as:
+-- Multiple entries due to captialization,
+-- Multiple entries due to the word "Market" being included in some entries and not others.

 ## Environment Variables

 In order for the app to function correctly, the user must set up the proper environment variables on their local machines.